matthewjmiller/mattmiller/CV.md

 ### Essays

-"Composition as the Art of Loading Brush."
-Forthcoming in *Front Porch Republic.*
+["Composition as the Art of Loading Brush."](https://www.frontporchrepublic.com/2023/05/composition-as-the-art-of-loading-brush/) *Front Porch Republic,* 26 May 2023.

 ["Suppose Him to be the Gardener."](http://farefwd.com/index.php/2022/06/01/suppose-him-to-be-the-gardener/) *Fare Forward* 19, 01 June 2022.